nilsojc/sportsdatabackup/README.md

 ***1. Repo and API configuration***

 We will begin by setting up the environment and code that we will be utilizing.
 In this instance, we will use gitpod to create a new workspace and do the commands from there.
-We will be setting up an account with RapidAPI for our Premier League Standings data.
+We will be setting up an account with RapidAPI.

 I created a .yml script for gitpod where it will automatically install AWS CLI and set the AWS credentials with the environment variables defined in Gitpod.
 This makes sure that our future projects are automated and we can start right away.